d1c2x3/ACE-ProtoNet/README.md

 # ACE-ProtoNet
-We recommend using conda to create a virtual environment:

-conda create -n casnet python=3.8 conda activate casnet
-Install the required dependencies (we recommend creating a requirements.txt file based on your environment):
+Official implementation of **ACE-ProtoNet**, a prototype-driven framework for coronary artery segmentation from coronary computed tomography angiography (CCTA).

+---

+## 📌 Overview

+Accurate coronary artery segmentation is challenging due to complex vessel topology, small vessel branches, and ambiguous boundaries.
+ACE-ProtoNet addresses these challenges by introducing uncertainty-aware prototype learning into a deep encoder–decoder architecture, enabling robust representation of tubular structures in CCTA volumes.

+This repository provides:
+- Training and inference code for ACE-ProtoNet
+- Data organization guidelines
+- Reproducible experimental setup
+-
-# Example dependencies, please modify according to your project
+# Example dependencies
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 pip install numpy SimpleITK tqdm scikit-learn

-Data Preparation
+## 📁 Data Preparation
-As seen in test.py or train.py, the preprocessed CCTA data should be organized with the following structure:
+As used in train.py and test.py, the preprocessed CCTA data should be organized as follows: data

-data
 └── npy
     ├── img